 - Is there anything you can do yourself to improve your SEO?

-These two questions are answered thoroughly at the MGE New Patient Workshop as well as on our online training platform, DDSSuccess.com, in course section called “Search Engine Optimization” delivered by Shawn Kimmel, the CEO of Xpress Promotion.
-There’s a lot to the subject of SEO that I can’t cover in one blog post, and I highly suggest coming to the workshop or signing up at DDSSuccess.com and doing the course.
+These two questions are answered thoroughly at the MGE New Patient Workshop as well as on our online training platform, DDSSuccess.com.
+There’s a lot to the subject of SEO that I can’t cover in one blog post, and I highly suggest coming to the workshop or signing up at DDSSuccess.com.

 What I can cover in this one blog post is a few tips for specifically improving your presence on Google’s local listings.

 When I say local listings, I mean this:

 There are also the listings that show up if you search for a dentist directly using Google Maps.

 Your practice’s listing that shows up is called a Google Business Account.
 This is what shows up on Google Maps for your practice, and it’s where your Google online reviews and star rating show up.